 # Did my Installation succeed?
 What to do in case of a problem?

-A note on patience: Remember to stay calm.
-The openHABian setup will take 15 up to 45 minutes to complete all steps.
-This time highly depends on your device's performance, your internet connection and sometimes even on the load of external servers.
+openHABian setup will take 15 up to 45 minutes to complete all steps, depending on your device's performance and your internet connection.

 During the setup process you'll be redirected to the live progress report of the setup (you can Ctrl-C to get into the shell).

-The report can also be checked for errors after the installation finished by executing:
+The report can also be checked for errors at any time, see

-The progress of a successful installation will look similar to the following:
+The progress of a successful installation will look like this:

 Wait till the log tells you that the setup was "successful", then reconnect to the device.